 Age: min 18.

-Day 1 - Perth/Kalbarri Welcome to sunny Perth, where your overland journey begins.
+Day 1 - Perth / Kalbarri Welcome to sunny Perth, where your overland journey begins.
 Leave the city, driving north to Nambung National Park to explore The Pinnacles.
 These are ancient rock sculptures that rise out of the desert.
-Journey on to Jurien Bay, where you’ll have the opportunity to sand-board down the massive expanse of dunes.
+Journey on to Western Australia’s own Pink Lake at Port Gregory.
 From here continue on through Geraldton to the quiet beach town of Kalbarri, where you’ll stay the night.

 Day 2 - Kalbarri National Park to Shark Bay Today take a short drive to Kalbarri National Park.
 Hike around some of the park’s diverse scenery, including Murchison Gorge, the Loop Walk and Nature’s Window.
 Its a steep descent into Z-Bend Gorge.
 For those seeking even more adventure, there’s also an opportunity to abseil (at your own expense).
 After lunch visit the beautiful Shell Beach, which is one of only two beaches in the world composed entirely of shells.
 Get back on the road and continue towards Denham and Shark Bay.